Explorations & Thoughts

 Make Lynx Popular Again: Semantic 'AI Browser' for High-Recall Search

 Built on top of the ultra-lightweight Lynx engine, this "AI browser" prototype replaces SEO-driven rankings with semantic relevance.
 By stripping web bloat and focusing on information density, it delivers high-recall search results that are optimized for knowledge retrieval rather than human sorting.
 When packaged as a Model Context Protocol (MCP), it provides a faster, cleaner alternative to traditional web search or fetch APIs for AI agents and CLI-based workflows.
-The challenge, however, is Lynx doesn't have a JS runtime so it needs some work.
+The challenge, however, is Lynx doesn't have a JS runtime so it needs more work.

 Oct 2025